UpCloudLtd/upcloud-go-api/DEVELOPING.md

 # Developing

 If you spot an issue, or have an idea for a feature that would make your work with this SDK easier - don't hesitate to open an issue or make a pull requests.
-We are gratefull for all feedback and contributions.
+We are grateful for all feedback and contributions.

 ## Code style & linting